White Zimbabweans: Cinema

-Doris Lessing's Southern Rhodesia novel The Grass is Singing was adapted into a film by a Swedish company and released in 1981.
+Doris Lessing's Southern Rhodesia novel The Grass is Singing was adapted into a film by the White Zimbabwean director, Michael Raeburn and released in 1980.

 Despite the majority of the original novel taking place in then Southern Rhodesia and earlier scenes in South Africa, the adaptation was filmed in Zambia and Sweden.
-The film stars Karen Black and John Thaw as the poverty-stricken white farming couple Mary and Dick Turner, and John Kani as the black houseboy and love-interest of Mary Turner.
-The Grass is Singing film adaptation is also known under the titles of Gräset Sjunger (Swedish) and Killing Heat.
+The film starred Karen Black and John Thaw as the poverty-stricken Ehite farming couple Mary and Dick Turner, and John Kani as the Black houseboy and love-interest of Mary Turner.
+The film is also known asGräset Sjunger (Swedish) and Killing Heat.